Push Endpoint

 #1.3 Kafka Push

-Kafka push supports pushing alert events to Kafka.
+Kafka push supports sending alert events to Kafka.

 #1.3.1 Create a New Kafka Push